sartajsw/sartajsw/README.md

 I'm Sartaj and I'm a Master's Student at CMU ECE.
 My main areas of interest are Computer Architecture, Digital Design and Embedded Systems.

-No matter how much I learn, I will always be in awe of the complexity of everyday systems.

 > I'm actively looking for Summer 2022 Internships

 Cool stuff I'm working on right now: